Collector Ring Refurbishment Project

 Our experts manufactured a stub shaft to bolt to the end of the generator field and indicated into the shaft centerline.

 Utilizing our in-place stationary shaft tool, we machined the wear patterns and regrooved the collector rings.
-Afterwards, the collector rings were polished with a single stone polishing fixture.
+Afterward, the collector rings were polished with a single stone polishing fixture.

 Following the repair, our team measured the inboard ring (IB) and outboard (OB) ring on final inspection and confirmed they met acceptance criteria for roundness and concentricity.